jk-george/PriceSlashTrack/terraform/terraform-rds/README.md

-# ☁️ Cloud Deployment of the dashboard ECS Service
+# ☁️ Cloud Deployment of the Database

 This folder contains the Terraform code for the AWS RDS (PostgreSQL) database.